|Job Title: ||Mental Health Nurse|

 Education & Experience

-Diploma in Nursing or Psychiatric Nursing plus two (2) years’ recent related experience working with individuals with severe and persistent psychiatric illness or an equivalent combination of education, training and experience.
-Valid BC Drivers License.
-Local area travel may require the use of a personal vehicle.
+- Up to two (2) years’ recent related experience working with individuals with severe and persistent psychiatric illness or an equivalent combination of education, training and experience.

 Knowledge, Skills & Abilities

 - Knowledge of the principles and practices of a client and family centered recovery model in mental illness.

 - Knowledge of Psychosocial Rehabilitation methodology.

 - Knowledge of the Mental Health Act as it applies to the rights and obligations of clients and staff.

 - Knowledge of community, social and mental health resources.